 Giving of time to the needy

 So how do we discern true need?
 By spending time.
 It’s not possible for someone with limited time and information to understand the full picture of another person’s situation.
 We usually can’t determine a person’s true need unless we have spent time with the person.

 Established ministries for the homeless or substance abusers have the advantage of longer-term contact with these people.
 They have gained a true knowledge of their situation and condition.
 They also provide a level of protection for their workers from people who may have the potential to harm.
-It is necessary to have the protection, wisdom, and extra support of an established ministry when ministering to especially needy people.
+It’s necessary to have the protection, wisdom, and support of an established ministry when ministering to especially needy people.
 This type of ministry can be highly stressful.

 Anyone who has worked in relief efforts or ministering to the poor knows about burnout.
 Burnout occurs mostly from working under stress for long time periods.
 But it also happens because humans by nature are selfish and can be very difficult to deal with.
 It doesn’t take long for our idealistic notions to fall away.
-After time the Christian worker will need to jettison their idealism and operate on God’s love, especially for people who are difficult to love.
+After time, the Christian worker will need to jettison their idealism and operate on God’s love, especially for people who are difficult to love.
 People who are not grounded in their faith will experience burnout more quickly and may end up quitting in disillusionment.

 Ministry opportunities to the poor

 Volunteering is a good outlet for those with the gifts of mercy or service.
 If you have these gifts, consider getting involved in a Christian ministry.
 There are a variety of ministries: to the poor, homeless, victims of disaster relief, substance abusers, the trafficked, the elderly, or to the financially disadvantaged.